sciactive/nymph-client-node/README.md

 Powerful object data storage and querying for collaborative web apps.

+## Deprecation Notice

+The PHP implementation of Nymph/Tilmeld has been deprecated.
+It will no longer have any new features added.
+Instead, a new version of Nymph running on Node.js, written entirely in TypeScript will replace the PHP implementation.
+You can find it over at the [Nymph.js repo](https://github.com/sciactive/nymphjs).

 ## Installation

 ```sh
 npm install --save nymph-client-node
 ```

 This repository is the JavaScript client for Node.
 There is also a **[browser client](https://github.com/sciactive/nymph-client)**.
 For more information, you can see the [main Nymph repository](https://github.com/sciactive/nymph).

 This package provides fetch and WebSocket ponyfills to Nymph, handles Tilmeld auth tokens, and sets up `Nymph.init` to also call `PubSub.init` with your configs if you provide a `pubsubURL`.